 Friends of Yukon Permanent Art Collection President Katie Newman

-Friends of Yukon Permanent Art Collection is a non-profit society made up of artists, art professionals and community members dedicated to the continued growth of the collection.
+The new acquisitions were selected by the Friends of Yukon Permanent Art Collection (FOYPAC) through an arms-length adjudication process.
+FOYPAC is a non-profit society made up of artists, art professionals and community members dedicated to the continued growth of the collection.

 Works from the collection are displayed in public areas of government buildings in Whitehorse, Dawson, Faro, Haines Junction and Mayo.
 They are also periodically displayed in special curated exhibitions produced by Tourism and Culture’s Arts Section or through loans to other institutions.

-There are currently over 450 art works by more than 240 artists in the collection.
+There are currently more than 450 art works by more than 240 artists in the collection.

-The deadline and parameters for the 2020 call for submissions will be announced late 2019.
+The deadline and parameters for the 2021 call for submissions will be announced later this year.